“Remember the fun in breaking a rule or two”

 Your latest single, ‘Good Girl’ is about letting go of other people’s expectations.
 Do you feel this is something you have personally struggled with?

 Absolutely!
 I think we all do.
 Whether it’s conforming to society, or from people we know, I think everyone at some point has questioned whether they’re making choices for themselves or for others.
 It’s not a bad thing either way though.
 If we never thought of other people the world would be a much darker place.
 It was more to say it’s ok to put yourself first sometimes.

 Do you feel that you have to step out of your comfort zone a lot in the career that you’re in?

 For sure, but that’s what makes it exciting.
 I’m always wanting to improve in every aspect of the music world and that hunger to keep going means doing things that scare you (although I doubt anything will scare me more than driving through Manchester City Centre!).
 In terms of emotionally putting myself out there, that fear went away pretty quick.
-Once you see people connecting to you, themselves and each other through your music it just makes you want to give more.
+Once you see people connecting with you, themselves and each other through your music, it just makes you want to give more.
 The good, the bad, the ugly, I want to write it all.

 So you got to record this song in Nashville, what was that experience like?

 It was really different to making the album, which was again really exciting.
 I was in talks with Dakota Jay the producer for a couple of months before flying out and he recorded most of it during that time.
 He layered it up instrument by instrument via e-mail and the morning after landing in Nashville (bad idea haha!)
 I was in the studio recording vocals.
 ‘Pilot’ was 90% recorded in two days so the pace made for a completely different process.

 How long did you spend in Nashville?
 And for anyone planning to go there, what are the must see places?